 For Non-Student Visa Refusals - in Australia, students will be charged the enrolment fee plus 30% of total tuition fees, as well as all other sundry fees if cancelling prior to the start of their course.

 In New Zealand, for pre-arrival Student visa refusal, students will be refunded tuition fees in full, less the Enrolment Fee within 5 working days of providing a visa refusal letter.

 11. Accommodation Refunds before Arrival

-b) Students cancelling, deferring, or changing their accommodation less than 2 working days before arrival, an amount equivalent to 4 weeks of accommodation will be charged, or the full accommodation fee if the booking is less than 4 weeks in duration.
+b) Students cancelling, deferring, or changing only their accommodation less than 2 working days before arrival, will be charged an amount equivalent to 4 weeks of accommodation, or the full accommodation fee if the booking is less than 4 weeks in duration.

 12. Withdrawal Policy

-All refunds due will be made 28 days in Australia and 5 working days in New Zealand, following the date of cancellation and paid to the account from which original payment was made.
+All refunds due will be made 28 days in Australia and 5 working days in New Zealand, following the date of cancellation.

 In New Zealand

 a) For courses of 1 to 34 days duration, if the student withdraws within the first 2 days of the course, they will receive 50% of the total fees paid.
 If they withdraw after the first 2 days, no refund is made.

 b) For courses of 35 days to 3 months duration, if the student withdraws within the first 5 days of the course, they will receive 75% of the total fees paid.
 If they withdraw after the first 5 days, no refund is made.